About EGSH

 Step 1 — Prepare Finances and Obtain Mortgage Pre-Approval

-Cash buyers must provide proof of funds, typically in the form of a bank statement.
+As part of the DLD sale registration process, cash buyers must provide proof of funds, typically in the form of a bank statement.
 Buyers intending to finance the purchase should obtain mortgage pre-approval from a UAE bank before searching for property.
 Pre-approval typically takes three to seven working days and confirms the buyer's borrowing capacity.

 Step 2 — Find Property and Verify Ownership